 Designing Powerful Dashboards

-Sometimes I’m asked to help companies find the right path for their next 3-5 years – which qualifies as “long-term” strategy for a Stage 2 company.
+Sometimes I’m asked to help companies find the right path for their next 3-5 years – which qualifies as “long-term” strategy for a second stage company.
 Other times, my strategy work focuses on short-term performance.
-In either case, it’s useful to have some way to measure progress and check to make sure we’re on the right track – to have a dashboard or scoreboard.
+In either case, it’s useful to have some way to measure progress and check to make sure we’re on the right track – to have a dashboard.

-As for the business drivers, when you’re measuring short-term performance, the first job is to decide what’s important to track – what’s going to move the needle.
+The first job is to decide what’s important to track – what’s going to move the needle.
 In general, the items to track to improve short-term performance are going to be either revenue or costs/productivity.
-However, I recommend you come up with more specific metrics that zero in on exactly how you’re going to drive those areas.
-Examples would be:
+To be effective, I recommend you come up with more specific metrics that zero in on exactly how you’re going to drive those areas.

 Revenues from our top 20 customers